 Cancellations are handled on a case by case basis and at a manager's discretion.
 We will always be hospitable and take each instance into consideration.

 THE RANCH attempts to give all our guests a courtesy reminder call one day prior to your reservation.
-In addition, if your reservation is made via Yelp, you should receive a reminder via Yelp.
+In addition, if your reservation is made via Open Table, you should receive an email reminder.

 Join us for dinner on Thanksgiving!